karunakar2/kHilltopConnector/README.md

 # kHilltopConnector

 ## What is this
-A python module to fetch environmental data from NZ regional councils and others over internet
+A python module to fetch environmental data from NZ regional councils and others over internet.

 ### Hilltop
 Hilltop is the software/database that majority of the regional councils in New Zealand use to store the environmental information.
 This is a robust setup and has a web api.